The Whole-Person Care Experience New Moms Don’t Get

 Redefining maternity care.

-After two pregnancies, I’ve talked to hundreds of moms–through my own circle, as a coordinator for Postpartum Support International, and volunteer for Chamber of Mothers.
+After two pregnancies, I’ve talked to hundreds of moms–through my own circle, as a coordinator for Postpartum Support International, and Chamber of Mothers MN Chapter Board Member for Chamber of Mothers.

 There’s no one-size fits all model for maternity care, but here’s my vision for whole-person care:

-• Postpartum planning: A proactive plan before birth that prepares for the realities of postpartum life–covering mental health, support networks, and rights and benefits.
+Postpartum planning: Proactive planning before birth that preps for the realities of life with baby–covering mental health, support networks, and rights and benefits.

-• Mental and emotional well-being: Prenatal and postpartum guidance to manage stress, navigate medical decisions, build healthy habits, and long-term resilience.
+Mental and emotional support: Prenatal and postpartum risk screening, with actual follow-up and connecting to resources to navigate stressors and build long-term resilience.

 What needs to change.